bluenviron/goroslib/README.md

 * Get and set parameters
 * Get infos about other nodes, topics, services
 * Use namespaces and relative topics
+* Use a time API to synchronize execution with a real or simulated clock
-* IPv6 support (only stateful addresses, since stateless are not supported by the ROS master)
+* Support IPv6 (only stateful addresses, since stateless are not supported by the ROS master)
 * Compilation of `.msg` files is not necessary, message definitions are extracted from code
 * Compile or cross-compile ROS nodes for all Golang supported OSs (Linux, Windows, Mac OS X) and architectures
 * Examples provided for every feature, comprehensive test suite, continuous integration